S0ulf3re/S0ulf3re/README.md

 (Also works with Apple frameworks, Linux servers, and web development)

 ## About
 I’m Soulfire Jarexi Backblaze!
 Or you can simply call me Soulfire.
-I am a 19 year old wolf who is currently studying at Miami University.
+I am a wolf who is currently studying at Miami University.
 I like to work with Linux servers, Apple products, and a small amount of web development (save for react native).
 When i'm not messing around with computers, im usually watching cartoons or messaging friends.